 Description Allows adjusting the secondary phase of the mainframe, that is to say the relative phase of the: HD SDI outputs compared to the phase of the SD SDI outputs with a 'Blackburst' genlock.
 SD SDI outputs compared to the phase of the HD SDI outputs with a 'Tri-Sync' genlock.
 This setting only applies to HD resolutions.
-See section "Video and Reference Settings" on page 91 for Values If the Genlock type is set to 'BlackBurst', the secondary phase for HD to SD SDI can be adjusted by steps of half pixels (13.5 ns) between - 1000 ns and +1000 ns.
+See section "Video and Reference Settings" on page 90 for more information on genlock type.
+Values If the Genlock type is set to 'BlackBurst', the secondary phase for HD to SD SDI can be adjusted by steps of half pixels (13.5 ns) between - 1000 ns and +1000 ns.
 If the Genlock type is set to 'Tri-Sync', the secondary phase for SD SDI to HD can be adjusted by steps of half pixels (37 ns) between - 400 ns and +400 ns.